ashwinrayaprolu1984/jermit/README.md

     utilities.
 A replacement for ckermit with readline-like support is also in plan.

-  * It is plan to provide a heirarchy of SerialURLConnection's (XmodemURLConnection, KermitURLConnection, etc.) that can be treated like a HttpURLConnetion.
+  * It is planned to provide a heirarchy of SerialURLConnection's (XmodemURLConnection, KermitURLConnection, etc.) that can be treated like a HttpURLConnetion.
 The connections will support both UDP and TCP transports.